New Personal Grants Project Launched

-MACS Supporting Children and Young People has launched a pioneering Personal Grants Programme, aimed at offering direct financial support to young people who are homeless or at risk of homelessness across Northern Ireland.
+MACS Supporting Children and Young People has launched a pioneering Personal Grants Project, providing financial assistance to young people who are homeless or at risk of homelessness across Northern Ireland.

 “This isn’t just a housing crisis, it’s a human one,” said Ciara Scollay, Head of Floating Support and Outreach Services at MACS.